 29.7cm X 42cm (11.7" X 16.5")

-In order to deliver them to you in the best possible condition all prints are shipped rolled in delivery tubes.
-If you have ordered other items as well (eg. comics) your prints may arrive at a different time to the rest of your order.
+All prints are shipped rolled in delivery tubes.
+If you have also ordered other items (eg. comics) your prints may arrive at a different time to the rest of your order.

-The term "supercrip" is used to refer to a common stereotype found in the media’s portrayal of disabled people; smiling, happy, can-do types who are often outrageously praised for always striving to “overcome” their situations.
+The term "supercrip" refers to a stereotype often found in the media’s portrayal of disabled people; smiling, can-do types who are often outrageously praised for always striving to “overcome” their situations.
 Laurence examines this topic by lampooning the traditional image of famous comic book super-heroes… many of whom have a disability themselves (Professor Xavier, Daredevil, Thor/Donald Blake).